shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-set-up-mobile-in-app-video-mediation.md

-A mediation bid allows you to set how much you expect the mediated network will pay for a video impression on a particular placement, thereby allowing the mediated network to compete for the impression against RTB demand in the Xandr auction.
+A mediation bid allows you to set how much you expect the mediated network will pay for a video impression on a particular placement, thereby allowing the mediated network to compete for the impression against RTB demand in the Microsoft Advertising auction.

 To setup a mediation bid you need to have the average bid price you want to use and a third party URL, which can call the mediated network appropriately.
-If the URL can accept a cachebuster, please insert the Xandr *${CACHEBUSTER}* macro so we can insert a randomly generated number and make each URL call unique.
+If the URL can accept a cachebuster, please insert the Microsoft Advertising *${CACHEBUSTER}* macro so we can insert a randomly generated number and make each URL call unique.

 > [!TIP]
 > The Mediated URL Field accepts Creative Macros
 >
-> The mediated URL field will accept any Xandr creative macro.
+> The mediated URL field will accept any Microsoft Advertising creative macro.

 To create a bid navigate to
 **Mediation**